hope begins here.

 Embryo culture.

 The fertilized egg begins to divide (cleave) within about 12 hours after fertilization is observed.
-One of our embryologists will call you again with an update on day 3, when each embryo should be reaching approximately the 8-cell stage.
 Embryos can sometimes be transferred to the uterus at this stage.
 However, it is often desirable to continue culture for two additional days to allow the embryo to reach a more mature (i.e. blastocyst) stage of development.
 In the body, the embryo is usually at the blastocyst stage when it arrives in the uterus.
 And having the embryos in culture for that extended period gives the lab additional information on each growing embryo.
 This information helps us select the embryos for transfer with the greatest potential for starting and maintaining a healthy pregnancy.

 Embryo transfer.